prince-thind/etch-a-sketch/README.md

 # Etch-a-sketch
-A drawing like board where you can draw using hovering over the board
+A drawing like board where you can draw by hovering over the board